 The most simple answer is that writing a creative brief is difficult, especially when the success of your project relies on it!
 Maybe it’s your first project, and you aren’t sure what the design team expects from you.
-Or maybe you need some creative direction, and aren’t positive where to start.
+Or maybe you need some creative direction and aren’t positive where to start.

 Whatever the reason may be, don't worry.
 We got you covered.

-Mastering a creative brief is no easy task, but a well-written brief is the secret ingredient to a successful design project.
+Mastering a creative brief is no easy task, but a well-written creative brief is the secret ingredient to a successful creative project.
 If the creative team fully understands your goal and objectives, audience, budget, and overall expectations, you will end up with a beautiful project that satisfies all your design needs.

-1. Business Overview
+1. Business overview

 Don’t forget, you are “telling” not “selling” your business.
 You want to give your creative team a glimpse into your company so they can better understand the services you provide and the product you offer.
-Check out these questions for inspiration!
+Check out these questions for inspiration:

-- What does your company do specifically?
-What sort of services do you offer?
+- What services does your company offer?

 - What is your brand or company voice?

-2. Project Goals
+2. Project goals

 Arguably the most important section of your creative brief is the goal of your project.
 Here you should depict the project’s primary purpose; if that’s running a marketing campaign, coming up with a new brand, or just aiming for more website traffic, that’s all iterated in “project goals.”